 - Develop a Great Logo – Use your logo everywhere!
 From letterhead to newsletters, websites to vehicles, you want your logo to be a defining image of your company.
 Typically, consumers need to see a product around seven times before they remember it properly.
 Think about this with your logo.
 The more your consumers see your logo, the more recognition they will have so that when they need your product they will remember you, not your competitor.

 - Pinpoint Your Messaging – What key messages do you want to relay to your customers?
 Think of it as an elevator speech.
 If you are stuck in an elevator with a stranger and they ask you about your company, what are the key messages you want them to know.
 Limit this to just a few key points and make sure everyone in your company is aware of the messaging so there is consistency across your entire company.

 - Create Brand Standards – Consistency is key to a good brand.
 To ensure your employees are all providing the same results, create brand standards for all to follow.
 This will be anything from the colors you use for marketing materials to logo placement to wording for certain areas.
 This doesn’t have to be an elaborate document, just clear, concise and easy for all of your employees to follow so that your brand messaging stays consistent.

 - Integrate Branding into Everything – Your brand will extend to all aspects of your company.
 From your service calls to techs in the field, your e-mail signatures to advertisements in trade magazines, you want to ensure the branding you created is consistent in all avenues of your business.

 - Be True to You – If you are marketing your company as the oldest, most reliable company and then not answering your phones or returning calls, your customers are going to take note.
 Whatever you choose to be, make sure to follow through and consistently be true to your brand identity.

 Need help creating a brand strategy to really stand out amongst your competitors?
 B63 Line can help!
+Check out our list of branding services here.
 Contact us today!